michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 → Response: Check that you copied the full prompt.
 Try starting a fresh conversation.

 **"The AI gave me weird feedback"**
-→ Response: That's possible—AI can make errors.
+→ Response: That's possible,AI can make errors.
 In your reflection, explain what the AI got wrong and why.
 You'll get credit for catching the error.

 **"I don't have access to ChatGPT"**
 → Response: Try Claude.ai instead, or come to office hours and we can run it together.

 **"Is this even allowed?
 Am I cheating?"**
-→ Response: Yes, it's allowed—this is the assignment.
+→ Response: Yes, it's allowed,this is the assignment.
 You're being graded on your critical use of AI, not on avoiding it.

 ### After Submission: Grading Efficiently